andry81-devops/accum-content/README.md

 5. Repository, where to store github composite action:

-   * GitHub composite action to request and accumulate downloads statistic from a value on a web page:<br />
+   * GitHub composite action to request and accumulate downloads counter statistic from a value on a web page:<br />
      https://github.com/andry81-devops/gh-action--accum-inpage-downloads

-   * GitHub composite action to request and accumulate a forum board post replies and views statistic:<br />
+   * GitHub composite action to request and accumulate a forum board post replies/views counter statistic:<br />
      https://github.com/andry81-devops/gh-action--accum-board-stats

-   * GitHub composite action to periodically download and accumulate content into repository:<br />
+   * GitHub composite action to periodically download and accumulate content into a repository:<br />
      https://github.com/andry81-devops/gh-action--accum-content

    All action scripts:<br />